```

 Before anything else — one question determines everything:

-Can your system sustain recovery when the episode ends?
+What happens to your clients when the episode ends?

 Why Longitudinal Design Matters